alex-bellon/wikipedia/README.md

 ### Biology
 - [Mirror life](https://en.wikipedia.org/wiki/Mirror_life) - a hypothetical form of life with mirror-reflected molecular building blocks
+- [Primordial soup](https://en.wikipedia.org/wiki/Primordial_soup) - the hypothetical set of conditions present on the Earth around 4.0 to 3.7 billion years ago.
 - [Viviparity](https://en.wikipedia.org/wiki/Viviparity) - development of the embryo inside the body of the parent.
 This is opposed to oviparity which is a reproductive mode in which females lay developing eggs that complete their development and hatch externally from the mother.

 ### Botany